Skip to main content

 Open the config file

-Open ~/Library/Application Support/Claude/claude_desktop_config.json on macOS, or the equivalent path on Windows or Linux.
+Open ~/Library/Application Support/Claude/claude_desktop_config.json on macOS (or the equivalent on Windows/Linux).

 2